 An introductory course to the foundations of professional nursing practice.
-It will introduce prospective nursing students to concepts such as medical terminology, the nursing process, professionalism/etiquette, critical thinking skills, ethics in healthcare, QSEN standards, scope of practice, cultural diversity, introductory medication math, informatics, introduction to APA writing style, and library resources for evidence based research.
+Nursing students are introduced to concepts of professional nursing such as professionalism, critical thinking, ethics in healthcare, QSEN standards, Scope of Practice, cultural diversity, nursing process, medical terminology, and medication math.
+Course includes an introduction to APA writing style and use of library resources for evidence-based research in healthcare.
 The student will begin to develop an understanding of the role of the professional nurse through a Christian worldview.
-The content of this course will prepare the student with nursing basics for first year nursing courses.
-This is a required course for nursing entry but does not grant admission to the RSSON BSN program.
-Prerequisite: Acceptance to the TMU RSSON BSN program
+This course will provide a foundation for future nursing courses.
+This is a required course for entry into the nursing program; however, students must also complete the pre-requisite core courses and meet all admission requirements for nursing in order to continue in the RSSON BSN Program.
+Prerequisite: Acceptance to the TMU RSSON BSN program.